ericvicenti/OpenBook/ReadME.md

 ## Providers

-A provider represents a super-host of sorts.
+A provider is a super-host.
+In order to be a provider, you must own the parent domain which hosts reside under.
+In our example, the user is `username.friendbook.com`, and the provider is `friendbook.com`.
+When a provider is authenticated,

 ## Posts

-A post is the name for a bit of content in
+A post is the name for a bit of OpenBook content.
+They reside under any path under the host.
+For example, a blog post might be located at `http://first.last.name/blog/2012/hello_world`.
+A post can reside at _any valid url_ under the host.

+ONE post is required per Host, which must be located at the host root (path /).
+This will most commonly be a list of all of the user's public posts.

+A post contains the following:

+* Title

+* Time Posted

+* Content (can contain rich text, OpenBook links, and normal links)

 ## Post Retrieval